 2. How do I go about securing a property?

 Once you have chosen your property you will be required to call the office and express your interest.
 As several groups may want to take the same property we will place ‘names in a hat’ and pick at random; this the fairest way we can choose a group.
-You will then be required to fill in a Student Tenant Details Form HERE and pay a non-refundable application fee of £150, which can be paid by cash, card or bank transfer (Account Number: 10678718 Sort Code: 09-02-22) at our office or over the phone (01326 315000).
+You will then be required to fill in a Student Tenant Details Form and pay a holding deposit of £50, which can be paid by cash or bank transfer (Account Number: 10678718 Sort Code: 09-02-22) at our office or over the phone (01326 315000).

 3. Why am I not required pay a deposit?